 Furthermore, if you get distracted or allow your emotions to get the best of you, your ball might end up at the bottom of a pond, enveloped by liquid darkness.

-Life in the 21st century holds sensitivity.
-Automobile accidents occur as one of the leading causes of death.
+Life in the 21st century is also sensitive.
+Automobile accidents are one of the leading causes of death.
 Out of nowhere, we can be suddenly diagnosed with a malignant tumor.
-We spend our lives reveling in the deliciousness of bacon only to find that we need coronary artery bypass surgery at the tragic age of 42.
+We can spend our lives reveling in the deliciousness of bacon only to find that we need coronary artery bypass surgery at the tragic age of 42.

-Golf comprises an enlightening experience because it teaches us that a transient factor of life, yet beautiful.
+Golf is an enlightening experience because it teaches us that life is transient, yet beautiful.
 If it were easy, it wouldn’t be rewarding.
-Life, just like golf, denotes a balancing act that requires patience and a meticulous strategy.
-Yet, at the end of the day, success entails just taking a swing and trusting that your instincts guide you.
+Life, just like golf, is a balancing act that requires patience and meticulous strategy.
+Yet, at the end of the day, success entails just taking a swing and trusting that your instincts will guide you.

 Playing Golf is a Form of Therapy

-There comes no better way to release your repressed anger than hitting the living crap out of a golf ball.
-Perhaps, this exists as one of the most satisfying experiences available to us.
-This arrives way better than getting in an actual fight as bound to happen if you keep ignoring your feelings.
+There is no better way to release your repressed anger than hitting the living crap out of a golf ball.
+It’s perhaps one of the most satisfying experiences available to us.
+It’s way better than getting in an actual fight, which is bound to happen if you keep ignoring your feelings.

 Golf is such a solitary sport.
 Besides yelling “Fore!” or consulting with your caddie, golf doesn’t even require talking.
 You can use each shot as an opportunity to meditate.
 You can channel unexpressed feelings into each swing.
-Besides, you can imagine that your ex-boyfriend appears as the ball.
-Nonetheless, the possibilities arise as endless.
+You can imagine that your ex-boyfriend is the ball.
+The possibilities are endless.

 The point is that we are rarely able to escape the social confines of our society.
-On a daily basis, many of us deal with multiple children, various ex-spouses, a racist great-grandfather.
-Likewise, the obnoxious neighbor from across the street revs his motorcycle every morning at 5 am.
+On a daily basis, many of us deal with multiple children, various ex-spouses, a racist great-grandfather, and the obnoxious neighbor from across the street who revs his motorcycle every morning at 5am.

 Gaining some distance from these frustrations is crucial for a healthy, stress-free life.
-Golf provides a form of therapy, but only if we meet it halfway.
-That means turning off your cell phone, leaving the cigarettes in the car, and grounding yourself in each moment.
-Pretend that each ball you hit comes as something holding you back and send that baby into the horizon.
+Golf can provide a form of therapy, but only if we are willing to meet it halfway.
+That means turning off your cellphone, leaving the cigarettes in the car, and grounding yourself in each moment.
+Pretend that each ball you hit is something holding you back and send that baby into the horizon.